LeeviKopakkala/Nativescript-Template/README.md

 ## Overview

 We all know the slow process of setting up the project and creating functioning base before being able to add features.
-With this template you get full functioning application out of the box with Sidedrawer and Tabview.
+With this template you get fully functioning application out of the box with Sidedrawer and Tabview.

 > Perfect for beginners: